Generalized Homogeneous Rigid-BodyAttitude Control: Problem statement

-For this purpose, this paper adopts the so-called implicit generalized homogeneous algorithms (\cite{Polyakov_etal2015:Aut}, \cite{Polyakov2020:Book}) to treat the global finite/fixed time attitude trajectory tracking problem, since they can ensure faster (finite-time and fixed-time) convergence, better robustness, less overshoots and a simple upgrade of an exists controller to a homogeneous one.
+where $T$ is independent of $R_0$, $\omega_0$ in the fixed-time case.
+For this purpose, this paper adopts the so-called implicit generalized homogeneous algorithms (\cite{Zimenko_etal2020:TAC}) to treat the global finite/fixed time attitude trajectory tracking problem, since they can ensure faster (finite/fixed-time) convergence, better robustness, less overshoots and a simple upgrade of an exists controller to a homogeneous one.